auditize/auditize/doc/docs/install2.md

 - deploying Auditize in a Kubernetes cluster with a proper ingress controller,
 - build a custom Docker image with security and optimization measures,
 - etc.

+When deploying Auditize in a Kubernetes cluster, you have the flexibility to scale it by choosing between multiple pods running directly with Uvicorn and a single worker (through `auditize serve`) or using Gunicorn with multiple workers.
+Using Uvicorn directly in each pod can be simpler and more lightweight, making it easier to manage and scale horizontally.
+The FastAPI documentation provides [more information](https://fastapi.tiangolo.com/deployment/docker/) on how to deploy a FastAPI application in Kubernetes.